thecodercamp/thecodercamp.github.io/about.md

 - Microsoft IIS
 - Microsoft SQL Server
 - WPF
-- Silverlight :skull:
+- Silverlight 💀

-But I really couldn't stay away from the rest of them :nerd_face: so I have experience with a variety of
+But I really couldn't stay away from the rest of them 🤓 so I have experience with a variety of

 - **Programming languages:** JavaScript, Java, Go, Haskell, Python, PHP, Lua, C++, ActionScript :skull: